sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

 ### Mapping forms of the process

-The different Forms of the process will need Inputs Mapping from the Automation Outputs.
+The different Forms of the process will need Inputs mapping from the automation Outputs.

 <!-- border -->![001](048.png)